How Financial Conditions Affect Stocks

 Leverage also matters.
 Firms with weaker balance-sheet flexibility or heavier refinancing needs are more vulnerable when credit becomes restrictive.
 Tighter financial conditions can raise funding costs, narrow strategic options, and increase perceived financial risk, which can weigh on equity multiples.
 Under easier conditions, that same dependence on capital markets can become less of a constraint.

 Sector behavior can differ for similar reasons.
 Defensive businesses may hold up better when tighter conditions weaken growth expectations, while more cyclical segments can react more sharply as markets reprice demand sensitivity.
 But that distinction is never absolute.
-A defensive company with stretched valuation can still be vulnerable, just as a cyclical company already priced conservatively may prove more resilient than expected.
+A defensive company with a stretched valuation can still be vulnerable, just as a cyclical company already priced conservatively may prove more resilient than expected.

 Why the stock-market reaction is not immediate